Saturday of Week 4 of Easter – Gospel

 Perhaps, like some of the other Jews, he was expecting some dramatic sign, some striking manifestation of the Father.

-Philip, whoever has seen me has seen the Father… Do you not believe that I am in the Father and the Father is in me?… Believe me that I am in the Father and the Father is in me, or else, believe because of the works I do.
+Have I been with you all this time, Philip, and you still do not know me?
+Whoever has seen me has seen the Father…believe me that I am in the Father and the Father is in me, but if you do not, then believe because of the works themselves.

 Philip still lacked that faith that could see the Father clearly working in and through Jesus.